raphaelreme/pylapy/README.md

 ```

 As of today:
 - lapjv do not support macos.
-The recent versions of lapjv (>= 1.3.25) uses numpy2.0 which is only available for Python3.9.
 - lapsolver do not support python > 3.10.
+It has not been updated in a while, and will probably be removed from pylapy.
-- We now use [lapx](https://github.com/rathaROG/lapx) which distributes correctly the lap package.
+- lap is back on track, working everywhere (thanks to [lapx](https://github.com/rathaROG/lapx)).

 ## Getting started